SekerDAO/Usul/README.md

 ## Seele Module (Proposal Core)

 This is the core of the module that is registered with the Gnosis Safe as a Zodiac module.
-This module is agnostic to voting as voting is done with separate modifiers that can be registered with the proposal core.
-These proposals use the time-boxed standard method with thresholds to pass.
-It is similar to [Reality](https://github.com/gnosis/zodiac-module-reality) in that it can take a list of transaction hashes and execute them after a proposal passes.
+This module is agnostic to voting, or strategies, as strategies are conducted with separate contracts that can be registered with the proposal core.
+This core recognizes that all DAO contracts have a proposal registry in commons, and only differ in how a decission is made on whether or not to execute that data.
+This module seperates the concerns of registering the data and applying logic allowing for any kind of logic to easily be attached to proposal registration, creating a suit of choices to easily compose a DAO.
+This core expects to call the voting strategy after a proposal is initiated to start any kind of voting logic.
+After some logic decides to pass the proposal, the strategy contracts will call back to the core to initiate either a time lock (decided by the strategy) or allow the data to be executed.
 This module adds a batching feature to the execution phase.
-A delay period between proposal passing and execution is defaulted to x days and can be tuned through futher proposals.

 ### Proposal Structure
 ```